pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Are they still getting better?
 Hell yes - all the time.
 The ever evolving CSS continues to make things easier (grids, container queries, variable fonts, layers!).
 SVG is just rock solid (for these purposes; and it improves, too).

-The most significant CSS challenge at this point are stretchy character constructions - not a massive problem and one that could (and should) be solved independently of any "mathematical" considerations since stretchy constructions are frequently used in other design scenarios (e.g.,stretchy braces around lists are pretty common design patterns).
+The most significant CSS challenge at this point are stretchy character constructions - not a massive problem and one that could (and should) be solved independently of any "mathematical" considerations since stretchy constructions are frequently used in other design scenarios (e.g., stretchy braces around lists are pretty common design patterns).

 In the nice-to-have category (for me), better control over glyph bounding boxes might be neat.
 Right now, high quality print equation layout realized with CSS depends on webfonts.
 This is not a particularly critical consideration in my book - much high quality text layout on the web relies on webfonts - and the bounding box problem also needs a more general solution (and in fact there are proposals for better access to font internals).

 Now some people argue that the CSS and SVG layout solutions like MathJaxgenerate "convoluted" markup output.
 This is a red herring.

-On the on hand, convoluted XML is not "better" if it says "math" in it.On the other hand, nobody from CSS or SVG (spec) land has ever tried to help.
+On the on hand, convoluted XML is not "better" if it says "math" in it.
+On the other hand, nobody from CSS or SVG (spec) land has ever tried to help.
 Simply put: the output looks a lot like Bootstrap's grid layout inits early days - damn right they were convoluted - or an accessible datepicker markup today - extremely convoluted.
 In other words: it looks the way it looks to get the job done.
 And it does.
 And if print equation layout tools for the web would be heard the same way grid frameworks were heard, we'd get less convoluted output easily AND in a way that benefits the entire web stack.

 ### theoretically

 Ultimately, the problem is: is this layout tradition a good fit for the web platform?
 Take table layout.
-At first people thought it was a good fit.Now we don't.
+At first people thought it was a good fit.
+Now we don't.

 I think print equation layout is a thoroughly bad fit, building it into the web actually damages the platform, just like tables have taken a two decades to become unscrewed (oh hi Google, still using tables for layout in some products).

-Even the simplest examples, we run into "fun" traditions that are problematic.The easiest to understand are the many text-dependent behaviors, i.e.,layout behavior that changes depending on the specific text nodes present (beyond the obvious layout changes from having different text nodes).
+Even the simplest examples, we run into "fun" traditions that are problematic.
+The easiest to understand are the many text-dependent behaviors, i.e., layout behavior that changes depending on the specific text nodes present (beyond the obvious layout changes from having different text nodes).

-The simplest example is probably: single letter variables are italic, multi-letter ones are upright.This is pure tradition, i.e,. something a lot of people like to do.
+The simplest example is probably: single letter variables are italic, multi-letter ones are upright.
+This is pure tradition, i.e., something a lot of people like to do.
 Obviously people sometimes don't do this.
 Obviously, there's no technical difficulty to make this happenAnd yet as a feature it is unlike any other text rendering we have.

 A more complex example are moveable limits.
 For example the expression `\sum_{i=0}^\infty` would, at plain view, indicate we get Σ (sigma) with a subscript of "i=0" and a superscript of ∞.